grpc/grpc.io/content/en/docs/guides/security/credential_reloading_file_watcher.md

 want to start a long-lived connection from the client, because the certificates can expire and certificate rotations are required.

-To solve this problem, we introduced a new set of API to reload credentials from disk.
-To use it, users just need to specify the absolute file paths for the credentials when creating their client/server. gRPC will monitor the changes of those files, and update them when necessary.
-When there is a need to use new credentials, simply just change the file contents on disk, while the gRPC server/client is running. gRPC will make sure the operation is thread-safe.
+To solve this problem, we introduced a new set of APIs to reload credentials from disk.
+To use it, users just need to specify the file paths for the credentials when creating their client/server. gRPC will monitor the changes of those files, and update them when necessary.
+When there is a need to use new credentials, simply change the file contents on disk, while the gRPC server/client is running.
+When gRPC notices the files are changed, it will reload the credentials and use them on future connections.

 This feature is already supported in C++, Java and Go, in an API consistent way.
 This document talks about how to enable these features in each language.